Diet & Nutrition

 1. Juices

-On rare occasion I completely remove a component of my diet and never look back.
+On rare occasions, I completely remove a component of my diet and never look back.
 Juices fall into this category for good reason.

 Are there some magical properties of juice that render it better than soda?